jah2488/elm-companies/README.md

   Blissfully is a SaaS management platform, providing visibility into an organizations SaaS apps' usage and spend, along with powerful workflows to manage change.
   Headquarters in NYC, engineering is remote friendly, with 50% outside NYC.
 * [Stax](https://www.stax.io/) - Secure platform to AWS cloud management and monitoring.
+Melbourne, Australia.

 #### LawTech